svencc/ReforgerCommanderBackend/README.md

     * first time: only once at startup time
     * advanced: reindex also if index is suddenly deleted from server (work with http codes if you query for clusters) *
-* move from POST-get http methods to real GET Methods. we only need to pass MapName (and eventuall token name) so we can get rid of the POST-Request-DTOs
+* move from POST-get http methods to real GET Methods. we only need to pass MapName (and eventual token name) so we can get rid of the POST-Request-DTOs
 *
 * Unit Tests!